 David Wills specializes in modernist literature as well as film theory and comparative literature.

-Wills is also known as a major translator and interpreter of the work of French philosopher Jacques Derrida: The Gift of Death, Right of Inspection, Counterpath, and The Animal That Therefore I Am.
-He has authored a volume of essays on Derrida (Matchbook, Stanford, 2005) and is a member of the Derrida Seminars Translation Project.
+Wills is also known as a major translator and interpreter of the work of French philosopher Jacques Derrida.
+He has published a volume of essays on Derrida entitled Matchbook: Essays in Deconstruction (Stanford, 2005), and translated The Gift of Death, Right of Inspection, Counterpath, The Animal That Therefore I Am, and Theory and Practice.
+His new co-translation (with Geoffrey Bennington) of Clang (Glas), will appear with the University of Minnesota Press in 2020.
+He is currently translating the 1997-99 seminars Perjury and Pardon for the University of Chicago Press.
+Wills is a member of the Editorial Board of the Bibliothèque Derrida at Éditions du Seuil, and is a founding member of the Derrida Seminars Translation Project.

-I am completing a book under contract with Fordham University Press entitled Killing Times: the Temporal Technologies of the Death Penalty.
+My most recent book is Killing Times: The Temporal Technology of the Death Penalty (Fordham University Press, 2019).
 Capital punishment continues to be a pressing question in the US and on the international scene, many years after the 20th century trend toward abolition that saw a majority of nations outlawing it by the turn of the millenium.
-Whether it be practiced judicially or extra-judicially, whether terroristic spectacle or the ultimate sanction of a sovereign state, whether the execution of it be considered barbaric or humane, it continues to present a challenge to the humanitarian progress traditionally associated with the European enlightenment of the 18th century.
+Whether it be practiced extra-judicially or judicially, whether terroristic spectacle or the ultimate sanction of a sovereign state, and whether the execution of it be considered barbaric or humane, it continues to present a challenge to the humanitarian progress traditionally associated with the European enlightenment of the 18th century.

 My study also expands the question of the death penalty to include contemporary practices such as assassination by drone attack, which may or may not be considered judicial, and may or may not be acts of war; and such as suicide bombing, where the (self-) execution of the perpetrator is timed to coincide with the crime.
-In that way my essays aim to produce further intersections with what has become an international debate concerning human rights in the post-9/11 era, an era that, by the time my project is complete, will have been overseen for an equally long period by a conservative Republican and liberal Democrat president.
+My aim is to produce further intersections with what has become an international debate concerning human rights in the post-9/11era, an era that has been overseen by both conservative Republican and liberal Democrat presidents.

 1. Single Authored